Wellness hotels in Bavaria accessible by train: 5 good options

 If you want to arrive on Friday with as little hassle as possible, Bad Aibling is usually the easiest choice.

-If atmosphere and surroundings are more important to you than the shortest route for a weekend getaway for two, Lake Tegernsee is often a better fit.
+If you value atmosphere and surroundings more than the shortest route for a weekend getaway for two, then Lake Tegernsee is often the better direction.

-When good food, peace and quiet and scenery are to be part of the relaxation, Murnau is often the more convincing choice.
+If good food, peace and quiet and scenery are to contribute noticeably to relaxation, Murnau is often the more convincing choice.

-If you associate wellness primarily with distance, forest and silence, then the Bavarian Forest might be just right for you.
+If you primarily associate wellness with distance, forest and silence, then the Bavarian Forest is more worthwhile.

-And if you're looking for a deliberately longer Alpine weekend that feels more like a trip, the Allgäu region is a better choice than the closer alternatives.
+If, on the other hand, you are looking for a deliberately longer Alpine weekend that feels more like a trip, then the Allgäu region is the more suitable choice.

 Our overview: Wellness hotels in Bavaria accessible by train